-If you are like many people, your linen closet may be in a state of disarray.
-This is especially true if you have children in your home!
+If you are like many people, your linen closet may be in a state of organized chaos… or just plain CHAOS!

 I know this is true in MY house!